lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 ### That’s it for _Modeling to Learn_ how to tell a systems story.
 Next is our Done/Do review.

-Today we told a systems story about our team's top priority and entered a question in the Text section.
+Today we told a systems story about our team's top priority and entered a question and hypothesis in the Text section.
 Before next time, please log into your individual world and enter a Question and Hypothesis about the base case experimental run in the Text section.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->